netmanthan/ShoperPrime/README.md

 ### How to Install

-#### Frappe Cloud:
+#### netmanthan/shoperPrime Cloud:

-One-click installing available if you are hosting on FC from [here](https://frappecloud.com/marketplace/apps/shoperprime)
+One-click installing available if you are hosting on FC from [here](https://netmanthan/shoperPrimecloud.com/marketplace/apps/shoperprime)

 #### Self Hosting: